alexandroivaldez/alexandroivaldez/README.md

 - I’m currently the AP Computer Science A teacher at a local highschool where I teach students Java & Javascript 👨🏽‍🏫
 - I practically live at coffee shops!
 My favorite spot is Coral Sword in Houston, Texas ☕🤠
 - I'm interested in continuing my learning by coding/collaborating on Python, Java, or Javascript projects 💻
-- If you would like to get in contact with me feel free to reach out on Twitter @alxndro_vldz 🐦
 - Thanks for stopping by! 👋🏽

 <!---